Local high school opens four new on-campus businesses

 WALKER - You may often see retail stores or restaurants on a college campus, but one school in Livingston Parish is giving students what they want.
 Walker High School now has four new businesses and the students are employees.

-"It's been pretty good, good hours," said Jerron Goodwin.
+"It's been pretty good, good hours," said student Jerron Goodwin.

 Goodwin works at Papa John's on campus.
 He says it's a game changer on how students are getting real-life exposure in the realm of business.